 Thrombosis prevention, also known as thrombosis prophylaxis, are treatments to prevent blood clots from forming within a blood vessel.

 Some people are at higher risk for blood clots than others.
-Preventive measures or interventions are usually started after surgery, as people are at higher risk due to immobility.
+Preventive measures or interventions are usually started after surgery, as people are at higher risk of immobility.

 There are medication-based interventions and non-medication-based interventions.
-The risk of developing blood clots can be modified by lifestyle modifications, discontinuation of oral contraceptives, and weight loss.
+The risk of developing blood clots can be modified by lifestyle modifications, discontinuing oral contraceptives, and weight loss.

 In high-risk people, both interventions are often used.
 Treatments to prevent blood clots are balanced against the risk of bleeding.